aneziac/physics_engine/README.md

 ![logo](assets/logo.png)

-physics_engine is a physics engine and editor featuring simulations at multiple scales.
+**physics_engine** is a 2D physics engine and editor featuring simulations at multiple scales.
 It was created as a hobbyist project.

 Documentation is currently largely incomplete due to the rapidly changing nature of the project.